newville/wxmplot/doc/comparisons.rst

 Conclusion
 ===============================

-In conclusion, succint code that is free from lots of boilerplate code and that still gives interactive displays is highly valuable for exploratory data analysis.
-While there are many plotting and visualization tools available for Python, many shown here are pretty poor, lacking in code brevity, plot quality, or interactivity.
-If you are are using web applications or *want to* embed plots in a web browser, `plotly` looks like a pretty good choice.
-If you are using `PyQt`, `pyqtgraph` is an interesting alternative.
+Succint code that is free of boilerplate code and that gives high quality plots and interactive displays is highly valuable for exploratory data analysis.
+While there are many plotting and visualization tools available for Python, many shown here are found lacking in at least one of code brevity, plot quality, or interactivity.

+If you are are using web applications or *want to* embed plots in a web browser, `plotly` looks like a pretty good choice -- to be clear, the author uses `plotly` for web applications.
+If you are using `PyQt`, `pyqtgraph` is an a perfectly reasonable choice.
 For maximum portability, plain `matplotlib.pyplot` is an acceptable choice, though it offers relatively little in the way of interactivity.

 If you are using looking for interactive exploration of your data, we hope you find that `wxmplot` offers important capabilities that enable script writers and end-users of applications to have rich interactions with their data.